Adelost/historical-pattern-index/METHODOLOGY.md

 ## 3. Ideology Score (5 items)

 Measures ideological conviction as a driver.
-These items are intentionally **hard to satisfy**—only true genocides and ideological purges should score high.
+These items are intentionally **hard to satisfy**.
+Only true genocides and ideological purges should score high.
 Colonial profit-extraction ("civilizing mission") should score low.

 | Item | Question |
 |------|----------|